-- Analyze Content shows errors in the audio and video content (i.e. Frozen video, Blank picture, Silent audio, Low video quality and Audio clipping).
-When Content Analysis is running, you can click on the VQE: I-Frames Only button to show data only for I-Frames. - Log start sending the events of this stream to the event log ('stop logging' will stop the reporting of events). - Refresh refreshes the data that is displayed. - Reset resets all the field's values to zero.
+- Content Analysis shows errors in the audio and video content (i.e. Frozen video, Blank picture, Silent audio, Low video quality and Audio clipping). - Log- start sending the events of this stream to the event log ('stop logging' will stop the reporting of events). - Refresh refreshes the data that is displayed. - Reset resets all the field's values to zero.